comprendezvous/docu_clear/README.md

 <b>context:</b>
 what is the full context of the programming language?

-e.g. 'what is the notion, premise and background of the language?'

 <b>scope:</b>
 what is the total scope of the programming language.

-e.g. 'where is a list of everyting in the programming language?'

 <b>definition:</b>
 what is the most succinct way to describe a term within the